prysmaticlabs/documentation/website/docs/faq.md

 ---
 id: faq
 title: Frequently asked questions
-sidebar_label: Frequently asked questions
+sidebar_label: Troubleshooting FAQ
 ---

-## Troubleshooting Prysm

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-#### Help, I see this error and don't know what it means!
+## Frequently asked questions

+### Troubleshooting Prysm

+#### How do I troubleshoot errors?

-If you have seen a scary ERROR log in your beacon node or validator, there are few things you should do first.
-Go to our [open issues](https://github.com/prysmaticlabs/prysm/issues) to see if someone has reported the same problem before.
-Otherwise, note the Prysm version you are running, your operating system, and file a bug report [here](https://github.com/prysmaticlabs/prysm/issues/new?assignees=&labels=&template=bug_report.md).
-You can also ask our community on [discord](https://discord.gg/prysmaticlabs) about your error and we will take a look as soon as possible.
+If your beacon node or validator logs display an `ERROR`, go to our [open issues](https://github.com/prysmaticlabs/prysm/issues) to see if someone has reported the same problem before.
+If this doesn't help, note the **Prysm version you're running** and your **operating system**, and then file a bug report [here](https://github.com/prysmaticlabs/prysm/issues/new?assignees=&labels=&template=bug_report.md).
+You can also ask our community on [discord](https://discord.gg/prysmaticlabs) about your error and we'll take a look as soon as possible.

 #### My validator is losing money, what's going on?

-If your validators are performing poorly and losing money, there are few pieces of information we need to help you out.

-**Things you can do**
+1. Try restarting your machine and associated processes.

-1. Check if your node or validator client crashed.
-You can view the logs of the process to see if there were any ERROR logs.
+1. See if your node or validator client crashed.
+You can view the logs of the process to see if there were any `ERROR` logs.
 If so, please file a bug report or talk to our team on [discord](https://discord.gg/prysmaticlabs).
-A fatal crash is quite serious and something we will investigate right away.
-You can try restarting your processes in the meantime to see if you can be fully operational again.
+A fatal crash is quite serious and something we'll investigate right away.
 2. Check your network connectivity.
 You can improve this by following our tips [here](/docs/prysm-usage/p2p-host-ip) which can help you find better peers, improve attestation effectiveness, and more.
 3. Check your system resource usage, perhaps your node is using excess CPU and RAM.
 Depending on your operating system, there are different ways to do this.

-**Things we can do**

-If your issue has not yet been resolved, please do the following.
-Note your Prysm version and operating system, ensure none of the issues are above were the root cause of your problem, then reach out to our team on [Discord](https://discord.gg/prysmaticlabs).
-We need as much information about error logs or other issues you may be seeing to effectively answer your questions and get you back to validating correctly.
+If you still need help, note your **Prysm version** and **operating system**, and then reach out to our team on [Discord](https://discord.gg/prysmaticlabs).
+Providing as much information as possible will help us troubleshoot your issue.

 #### My node suddenly lost peers, what can I do?